TechnionComputationalMRILab/PD-DWI/docs/installation.md

 PD-DWI package is available on PyPi for installation via pip.
 Wheels are automatically generated for each release of PD-DWI, allowing you to install pd-dwi without having to compile anything.

+!!! note
-* Ensure that you have ``python`` installed on your machine, version 3.8 (64-bits).
+    Ensure that you have python 3.8 installed on your machine.

 * Install PD-DWI:

-    !!! info inline end ""
+    ```bash
     python -m pip install pd-dwi
+    ```

 ## Install from source

 PD-DWI can also be installed from source code.

-* Ensure you have `git` installed on your machine.
-* Ensure you have `python` installed on your machine, version 3.8.
+!!! note
-* Ensure you have `poetry` installed on your machine, version 1.1.11
+    Ensure the following pre-prerequisites are installed on your machine:

+    * git
+    * python 3.8
+    * poetry 1.1.11

-* Clone the repository
+1. Clone the repository

-    !!! info inline end ""
+    ```bash
         git clone https://github.com/TechnionComputationalMRILab/PD-DWI.git

-* For unix like systems

-    TBD
+    ```

+2. Install the project
+    ```bash
+      cd PD-DWI
+      poetry install --all-extras
+    ```